 It's always best to check with your operator before you travel as many have differing policies.
 It's still important to check these as your policy may not cover you if you don't adhere to the restrictions.

 What should I think about before I travel when pregnant?

-Food and drink
+Local food and drink

-Take your maternity notes with you
+Taking your maternity notes with you

 This article contains links to other sites, and we're not responsible for the contents of any of these websites.